Lindbergh kidnapping: Prominence

 Word of the kidnapping spread quickly.
 Hundreds of people converged on the estate, destroying any footprint evidence.
 Along with police, well-connected and well-intentioned people arrived at the Lindbergh estate.
 Military colonels offered their aid, although only one had law enforcement expertise – Herbert Norman Schwarzkopf, superintendent of the New Jersey State Police.
-The other colonels were Henry Skillman Breckinridge, a Wall Street lawyer; and William J. Donovan, a hero of the First World War who later headed the Office of Strategic Services (OSS), the forerunner of the CIA.
+The other colonels were Henry Skillman Breckinridge, a Wall Street lawyer and the former United States Assistant Secretary of War; and William J. Donovan, a hero of the First World War who later headed the Office of Strategic Services (OSS), the forerunner of the CIA.
 Lindbergh and these men speculated that the kidnapping was perpetrated by organized crime figures.
 They thought that the letter was written by someone who spoke German as his native language.
 At this time, Charles Lindbergh used his influence to control the direction of the investigation.

 They contacted Mickey Rosner, a Broadway hanger-on rumored to know mobsters.
 Rosner turned to two speakeasy owners, Salvatore "Salvy" Spitale and Irving Bitz, for aid.
 Lindbergh quickly endorsed the duo and appointed them his intermediaries to deal with the mob.
 Several organized crime figures – notably Al Capone, Willie Moretti, Joe Adonis, and Abner Zwillman – spoke from prison, offering to help return the baby in exchange for money or for legal favors.
 Specifically, Capone offered assistance in return for being released from prison under the pretense that his assistance would be more effective.
 This was quickly denied by the authorities.

 New Jersey State Police Superintendent Norman Schwarzkopf Sr.